rfordatascience/tidytuesday/data/2024/2024-11-26/readme.md

 -   What are the key differences in migration patterns and enforcement activity between the Northern and Southwest Land Borders?
 -   Are there seasonal or year-over-year trends in encounters that can help predict future migration patterns?

-Thank you to [Tony Galván](https://github.com/gdatascience) for curating this week's dataset.

 ## The Data

 ```r